Loan rejection may have been early warning of Taiwan building collapse

 But, Hsu added: "Nothing similar has been done to privately owned buildings."

-The Wei-guan Golden Dragon building secured its construction license in 1992 and building was completed in 1994, according to government records.
+The Wei-guan Golden Dragon building secured its construction licence in 1992 and building was completed in 1994, according to government records.

 Two main firms that built the tower, Wei-guan Construction and Da Hsin Engineering, have since gone out of business.